-- from REI and a 10% donation is made to the National Parks Foundation
+- from REI and they make a 10% donation to the National Parks Foundation

 How the America the Beautiful Pass Works

 Typically, when you enter a national park unit, the park collects a per vehicle fee.
 The fee varies from park to park but it’s usually around $20.
-Some parks are more and some are less.
-There are parks that charge per person but we will talk about that in a minute.
+Some parks are cost more and others cost less.
+There are also parks that charge per person but we’ll talk about that in a minute.

-If you plan to purchase the pass at a park unit that sells them, simply tell the ranger you would like to purchase the pass when you get to the entrance station.
+If you plan to purchase the pass at a park unit that sells them in person, simply tell the ranger you would like to purchase the park pass when you get to the entrance station.
 Present your identification and your method of payment and voila, you are an America the Beautiful pass holder.
 Most parks accept credit cards and cash.
 If you are paying with cash, small bills are appreciated.

 Using the Pass

-If you already have purchased the pass, when you get to the entrance station of a park, simply present your America the Beautiful pass along with your identification to the ranger.
+When you get to an entrance station at a park unit, if you already have purchased the pass, just present your America the Beautiful pass with your identification to the ranger.
 That’s it.
 Some parks, like Yellowstone, even have dedicated lanes for pass holders.
-That’s a huge plus because lines can get long at busy times.
+That’s a huge bonus because the lines can get long at busy times.
 Having a dedicated lane means getting into the park in less time.

 Some parks or sites collect a per person fee.
 If this is the case at the park site you are visiting, then the pass covers the pass holder and three other adults with him/her, not to exceed four people.
 Children 16 and under are always free.
-It works just the same.
 Simply present your America the Beautiful pass with your identification and you’re off.

 When you visit a park that doesn’t have an entrance station or where the entrance station is closed for low season, you might be asked to present your park pass if you visit the visitor’s center or book camping.
-So it’s a good idea to have it with you just in case.
+So it’s a good idea to always have your park pass with you just in case.